Car Wrap Advertising

 The scammers steal images from websites belonging to reputable companies that do professional car wrapping and make you believe it’s their business.
 Delete the email, not every online job opportunity that comes your way is real.

-Here is a series of images from conversation one of our readers had with a scammer this week.
+Here is a series of images from a conversation one of our readers had with a scammer this week.
 The cheque was branded with Wells Fargo, but in your case could be any other bank.

 How To Report The Car Wrap Advertising Scam: